GardenGroupUO/LatticeFinder/Documentation/source/How_To_Run_LatticeFinder.rst

 Output files that are created by LatticeFinder
 **********************************************

 The LatticeFinder program will create a number of plots and text documents when it is run.
-See :ref:`Examples of Running LatticeFinder with Run_LatticeFinder.py <Examples_of_Running_LatticeFinder>` to see the types of plots and text documents that LatticeFinder will make.
+See :ref:`Examples of Running LatticeFinder with Run_LatticeFinder.py <Examples_of_Running_LatticeFinder>` and `LatticeFinder examples here <https://github.com/GardenGroupUO/LatticeFinder/tree/main/Examples>`_ to see the types of plots and text documents that LatticeFinder will make.